-Our organization serves over 750 individuals diagnosed with I/DD including more than 30 different disabilities.
+Our organization serves over 700 individuals diagnosed with I/DD including more than 30 different disabilities.
 Villa offers a continuum of care that includes early intervention services for infants and toddlers, special education for children age 5 to 22, and a wide variety of adult and senior services.
-These services include employment programs, day programs, and residential programs.
+These services include employment programs, day programs, residential programs, a school, and speech and occupational therapies.